ray-project/ray/doc/source/tune/tutorials/tune_get_data_in_and_out.md

 Variables are the parameters we want to tune.
 They will be different for every [Trial](tune_60_seconds_trials).
 For example, those may be the learning rate and batch size for a neural network, number of trees and the maximum depth for a random forest, or the data partition if you are using Tune as an execution engine for batch training.

 Constants are the parameters that are the same for every Trial.
 Those can be the number of epochs, model hyperparameters we want to set but not tune, the dataset and so on.
-Often, the constants will be quite large (eg. the dataset or the model).
+Often, the constants will be quite large (e.g. the dataset or the model).

 ### Search space